leonlinsx/minimal-mistakes/_posts/2020-02-19-ben-evans-annual.md

   - What is the next tech trend, now that we've hit a plateau in smartphones?
   - How will regulation evolve to deal with tech?

-I'll highlight key points below:
+I'll highlight key points below, Note that I might paraphrase for clarity.

 > We connected (almost) everyone.
 There are 5.5bn adults on earth, 5bn have a phone and 4bn have a smartphone